 History is alive at H-SC.
 In continuous operation since November 10, 1775, Hampden-Sydney is the tenth oldest college in the United States.
-Here, the past meets the present as we prepare students for not just successful careers, but successful lives in the 21st century.
+Here, the past meets the present as we prepare students for not just successful careers, but successful lives.

 Hampden-Sydney, one of the oldest colleges in the United States, is the last American college founded in British Colonial America, and has remained in continuous operation since November 10, 1775.
 Located on a 1,300-acre campus in Virginia's beautiful Southside, the campus' central portion has been designated a National Historic Preservation Zone.
 It includes Cushing Hall (1822-1833), originally called New College, and Venable Hall (1825-1830), originally Union Theological Seminary.
 Hampden-Sydney's charter trustees included Patrick Henry and James Madison; William Henry Harrison was a member of the class of 1791.
 The College is part of the Road to Revolution Heritage Trail and the Civil Rights in Education Trail.